Kiloutre/BlenderTekkenDirect/README.md

 # Blender problems

-I did my testing on Blender 2.92.0
+I did my testing on Blender 2.92.0, its python version is 3.7.7

-I also had to manually install pywin32 inside `Blender\2.92\python\lib\site-packages` by copying the following folders to it (obtained from another python install i had):
+I also had to manually install pywin32 inside `Blender\2.92\python\lib\site-packages` by copying the following folders to it (obtained from another python install i had where i executed the `python -m pip install pywin32 --user` command):
 - win32
 - win32com
 - win32comext